pixeldroid/jailang/docs/_features/Language-Features.md

     time:  2551
     text:  data structures for all the code in the program.
  -
+    label: build-example
+    video: demo_20141210
+    time:  251
+    text:  this run directive says that at compile time when this run directive is hit, we're going to run this function and anything else that needs to get compiled to make that function work.
+ -
     label: build-options
+    video: demo_20141210
+    time:  1759
+    text:  .
+ -
+    label: build-options-struct
     video: reboot_2017
     time:  1759
     text:  you have a struct that defines the build options, and you apply those build options to the compiler workspace.